browserengineering/book/book/graphics.md

 then `canvas.create_image` to draw it to the screen.
 You can add other emojis if you'd like 😀!

-*Resizing*: Make browser resizable.
-To do so, pass the `fill` and `expand` arguments to `canvas.pack` call and bind to the `<Configure>` event to run code when the window is resized.
-You can get the new window width and height with the `width` and `height` fields on the event object.
-Remember that when the window is resized, the line breaks will change, so you will need to call `layout` again.
+*Resizing*: Make the browser resizable.
+To do so, pass the `fill` and `expand` arguments to `canvas.pack` call and bind to the `<Configure>` event, which happens when the window is resized.
+The window's new width and height can be found in the `width` and `height` fields on the event object.
+Remember that when the window is resized, the line breaks must change, so you will need to call `layout` again.

 *Zoom*: Make the `+` and `-` keys change the text size.
 You will need to use the `font` argument in `create_text` to change the size of